Is project management software necessary?

 Your project management tool has features that make managing your project so much easier.
 Three small examples among many – workload balancing, budget tracking, and planned vs. actual tracking.
 How do you keep track of your team’s work capacity on a Kanban board?
 How do you track changes to the project plan on a Gantt chart?
 Maybe your spreadsheet tracks line items in a budget, but can it do so within the project management interface?

 Project management software provides transparency

-From C-level management down to the granular level of the individual project team, project management software is a central hub for organizational endeavors – and lays open all the data for all to see.
+From C-level management down to the granular level of the individual project team, project management software is a central hub for organizational endeavours – and lays open all the data for all to see.
 Transparency is more than just its own value – it also streamlines operations for the entire team.

-Why You Might Need Project Management Software, After All
+Why You Might Need Project Management Software After All

 Both sides of the issue are compelling, and the final answer really comes down to the numbers and particular situation of your organization.
-Is running project management without software creating an inefficiency in your organization?
-How much does that inefficiency cost you, in man hours and time?
+Is running project management without software creating inefficiency in your organization?
+How much does that inefficiency cost you, in man-hours and time?
 Are the “extra” tools and features of project management software being missed?
 How much does the project management software that is right for your organization cost?

-Once you calculate the true cost of project management software, and factor in the value added by it, you may be surprised to discover it is a net gain for the organization’s bottom line.
+Once you calculate the true cost of project management software and factor in the value added by it, you may be surprised to discover it is a net gain for the organization’s bottom line.